WTOV-TV: News operation

 WTOV's news truck, a Subaru Forester, seen in nearby Pittsburgh.

+As of 2026, WTOV presently broadcasts 24 1/2 hours of locally produced newscasts each week (with 4 1/2 hours each weekday, three hours on Saturdays, and an hour on Sundays).
+The station also broadcasts 21 hours of locally produced newscasts each week for its Fox subchannel (with five hours each weekday and 30 minutes each on Saturdays and Sundays).

 WTOV was the first station in the Ohio Valley to broadcast its local newscasts in 16:9 widescreen enhanced definition in April 2009, and it currently runs almost all of its syndicated programming in HD (rival WTRF launched the first high-definition newscast in the market on December 29, 2011, during its noon newscast).
 When WTOV converted its newscasts to the 16:9 widescreen format, the graphics and set got a slight upgrade to match the 16:9 aspect ratio, though the weather graphics were not upgraded until August 2010.

 On October 27, 2010, during the noon newscast, WTOV unveiled a new HD-ready set similar to that used by sister stations WPXI/Pittsburgh and WJAC/Johnstown, among other Cox-owned stations.
 The station's former graphics were launched in 2000, when Cox Enterprises bought WTOV and WJAC.
 With the new set and graphics, the station flipped its news theme to 615 Music's "The Tower", ending a nine-year run of using that same company's "Total Coverage" news music package.
 Sister station WJAC followed suit on October 25, 2011.

 As part of its upgrade, the station launched "Early Warning Live Doppler 9" using Doppler weather radar data from five National Weather Service radar sites in the region.
-The station also updated master control to allow for weather warnings and news crawls without downconverting 16:9 video on the main signal to the 4:3 picture format.
+The station also updated master control to allow for weather warnings and news crawls without down-converting 16:9 video on the main signal to the 4:3 picture format.

 On January 8, 2011, WTOV launched an hour-long Saturday morning newscast.
 On March 21, 2011, WTOV expanded its early evening newscast to a 90-minute block from 5 to 6:30 p.m.
 The extra half-hour replaced syndicated reruns of Seinfeld, which aired on the station for 15 years (that series would air on cable-only CW Plus affiliate "WBWO" from 2011 to 2021).

 In announcing WTOV's Fox subchannel, Sinclair stated that it would carry an hour-long, WTOV-produced 10 p.m. newscast which debuted on October 6, 2014.
 In addition, WTOV flipped its graphics and news package to the Sinclair News Package.
 WJAC followed suit in 2016.